 The plumbing work is performed once the dock is completed.
 The plumber does not begin their work until the dock is completely finished.
 The electrical and plumbing are the last steps of the process.

-Yes an electrical permit is required.
-Stokes Marine is happy to recommend an electrician or include the electrical work scope in our proposal for you marine project.
+Yes, an electrical permit is required.
+Stokes Marine is happy to recommend an electrician or include the electrical work scope in our proposal for your marine project.